-The provision of services is regulated by several legal acts, in particular the European Union Services Directive Implementation Act is important here.
+The provision of services is regulated by several legal acts, in particular, the European Union Services Directive Implementation Act occupies an important position here.

 Rights of persons using services

-The provision of services is supervised in Estonia by the Consumer Protection Board, which also protects the interests of consumers.
+The provision of services in Estonia is overseen by the Consumer Protection Board, which also protects the interests of consumers.

 Provision of cross-border services